 Is it time to relocate?
-With more jobs going remote and travel becoming increasingly accessible, moving abroad is now an achievable dream for wanderlusters all over the world.
-Some choose to become nomads, frequently moving from place to place; others find somewhere to settle down permanently.
-If you’re considering taking the leap and moving abroad, keep these best expat countries and their top cities in mind.
+With remote jobs and travel becoming increasingly accessible, moving abroad is now an achievable dream for wanderlusters all over the world.
+Some choose to become nomads, frequently moving from place to place.
+Others find somewhere to settle down permanently.
+If you’re considering taking the leap and moving abroad, these are the best expat countries and cities to consider.

 Did you know that New York City has more foreign-born residents than any other city in the world?
-One in three New Yorkers are expats – that’s over three million people, or more than the entire population of Chicago.
-Needless to say, if the United States is one of the best expat countries, New York City is a top destination.
+One in three New Yorkers are expats – that’s over three million people!
+Needless to say, if the United States is one of the best expat countries, then New York City is a top destination.

 Expats arriving in New York City will find that it’s not hard to fit in.
-With so many cultures represented among the population, locals are very accepting of newcomers and openly welcome just about anyone.
-If you should find yourself growing homesick, don’t fret; nearly every country is represented among the city’s many ethnic neighborhoods.
+With so many cultures represented, locals are very accepting of newcomers and openly welcome just about anyone.
+If you find yourself growing homesick, don’t fret; nearly every country is represented among the city’s many ethnic neighborhoods.
 These communities have sprouted as concentrated populations of immigrants put down roots and opened up restaurants and other businesses.
-From Haiti to Ukraine to Korea, the New York Times has plotted out each of these areas in a handy map.
+From Haiti to Ukraine to Korea, the New York Times has plotted out each of these community areas in a handy map.

 Much like New York City, Dubai revolves around its expat population.
-Some estimates say that more than 80% of the population of Dubai hails from outside the United Arab Emirates.
+Some estimates say that more than 80% of Dubai’s population hails from outside the United Arab Emirates.
 As the largest emirate, Dubai is commonly considered the best expat city in the region.
 It’s also one of the most livable cities in the world.

 To join the expat community in Istanbul, look for groups on Facebook and Meetup that host regular events for newcomers and veterans alike.
 You’ll also find plenty of English-language publications and websites to help you stay connected.